 - Put the oil in a medium soup pot over medium heat.

-- Finely dice the onion.
-Add the onion and peppers to the pot.
+- Add the onion and peppers to the pot.
 Cook for 1 to 2 minutes until softened.
-Mince the garlic.
-Add the flour, garlic and chili powder.
+Add the garlic, flour, and chili powder.
 Stir well to combine and then add the cumin, oregano, bay leaf, cayenne, and salt.
 Cook for 1 to 2 minutes.

 - Stir well and then add the kidney beans, hominy, and remaining broth.
 Reduce the heat to medium and bring the soup to a rolling boil for 10 minutes or so, or until the peppers have softened.
 Taste then add another pinch of salt and cayenne, if desired.